This site was last updated on

 Here are the translations of the roles to their respective organ -

 Some of these relationships between role and organ seem quite obvious, others are more difficult to understand but this web page is not the place to explain the interpretation.
-All we wanted to do was to introduce the theory and origins of the twelve roles and from here for you now to see an attempt at recording what we feel at the pulses by a machine called the ‘Electropulsograph’.

 1. The role of control -